ebi2kh/Video-Stream-Processing-with-Apache-Storm/README.md

 ## Expected Outcome

-The successful completion of this project willresult in a robust, real-time image processing application built on ApacheStorm.
+The successful completion of this project will result in a robust, real-time image processing application built on ApacheStorm.
 The application will showcase the distributed computing capabilities ofApache Storm while demonstrating advanced image processing techniques.
-Theoutcomes may include visually enhanced video streams, performance metricsrelated to parallel processing, and insights into the efficiency of real-timestream processing with Apache Storm.
+The outcomes may include visually enhanced video streams, performance metrics related to parallel processing, and insights into the efficiency of real-time stream processing with Apache Storm.

 ## Importance

-This project is significant as it combines theprinciples of distributed computing and real-time stream processing to addresschallenges related to continuous data streams, such as those encountered in videoprocessing.
-The application serves as a practical example of leveraging ApacheStorm for distributed computing tasks, demonstrating its potential in handlinglarge-scale, real-time data processing applications.
+This project is significant as it combines the principles of distributed computing and real-time stream processing to address challenges related to continuous data streams, such as those encountered in video processing.
+The application serves as a practical example of leveraging ApacheStorm for distributed computing tasks, demonstrating its potential in handling large-scale, real-time data processing applications.

 ## Main Concepts in Apache Storm